top of page

 Several grinds of black pepper

-Heat one or two good quality nonstick skillets over medium heat for 3 minutes.
-Add the potatoes to one and the eggplant to the other, par-cooking and lightly toasting them for a minute or two on each side.
-Remove them from the pan.
-Repeat with the cauliflower florets and stems, carrots, and finally the green beans, removing them when they have lightly browned.
+• First, we will lightly brown and par-cook each vegetable separately.
+To save time, heat two large, good quality nonstick skillets over medium heat for 3 minutes.
+Add the potatoes to one and the eggplant to the other, lightly toasting them on each side.
+When they are ready, transfer them to a plate.
+Repeat with the cauliflower florets and stems, the carrots, and finally the hyacinth beans, toasting them separately.

-Cover, bring to a gentle simmer and cook for 10 to 15 minutes, or until the vegetables are uniformly cooked, and tender.
+• Cover, bring to a gentle simmer and cook for 10 to 15 minutes, or until all the vegetables are tender but intact.
 Remove from the heat and stir in the diluted miso paste.
 Taste and correct all seasonings.

 Chorchori, Bengali Vegetable Stew